Our Verdict

 Ease of Use

-This seat uses the simple American belt path where the lap portion of the belt goes across the foot portion of the carrier.
-It isn't color-coded but a straight path with obvious side clips to thread through.
+The SnugRide is below-average for ease of use.
+With everyday features that make life a little more frustrating than is necessary, this seat was not a tester favorite.
+It uses the simple American belt path, where the lap portion of the belt goes across the foot of the carrier.
+It isn't color-coded, but a straight path with obvious side clips to thread through.
 There is a line on the side decal for leveling purposes.

 Buckle